ericliu0000/Positive-Triangle-Game/README.md

 * `constants.py` contains project animation constants
 * Other files are the animations themselves

-Testing is self explanatory and may be removed shortly
+Testing is for experimenting with matrices and manim operations.